upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## How to access the shell

 On a Mac or Linux machine, you can access a shell through "Terminal", which is already available on your computer.
-If you're using Windows, you'll need to download a separate program to access the shell, like `Git Bash`.
+If you're using Windows, you'll need to download a separate program to access the shell, like `Git Bash` [Download link: Git Bash](https://gitforwindows.org/)

 ---